Shriinivas/blenderbezierutils/README.md

 ### Keyboard Input

 It's now possible to directly enter the position values of the point being drawn or edited via keyboard.
 To set the next point location, start typing a number after starting a new segment (draw) or grabbing the edit point (edit).
 This number will be the movement along the first free of the free axes.
-User can enter values for the next axis by pressing `tab`.
+User can enter values for the next axis by pressing `Tab`.
 The values entered are with respect to the current **Snapping Origin** and along the **Snapping Orientation Axes**.

 ### Tweaking the Location via Keyboard